Jaccard index: Overview

 An alternative interpretation of the Jaccard distance is as the ratio of the size of the symmetric difference $A \mathbin\triangle B = (A \cup B) - (A \cap B)$ to the union.

 Jaccard distance is commonly used to calculate an n × n matrix for clustering and multidimensional scaling of n sample sets.
+These distance measures are commonly used in cluster analysis for grouping similar observations.

 This distance is a metric on the collection of all finite sets.